amurdol/G-DSP-Engine/README.md

 G-DSP Engine is a fully hardware-implemented 16-QAM digital communications transceiver running on the **Sipeed Tang Nano 9K** (Gowin GW1NR-LV9).
-It performs modulation, pulse shaping, noise injection, matched filtering, timing/carrier recovery, and renders the IQ constellation in **720p @ 60 Hz over HDMI** — all in real time, with no soft-core CPU in the data path.
+It performs modulation, pulse shaping, noise injection, matched filtering, symbol-timing recovery (Gardner TED) and carrier recovery (decision-directed Costas loop with dual gear-shifting), and renders the IQ constellation in **720p @ 60 Hz over HDMI** — all in real time, with no soft-core CPU in the data path.

 ## Architecture